Maritime and Offshore Injury Attorneys

 Under the Jones Act, “seaman” is a term of art.
 The determining factor is the function being performed, not the title of the position.
 The Courts look into whether the work performed is auxiliary to the vessel’s particular objective and whether a worker has a considerable linkage to a vessel or a fleet of vessels that are midstream.

 Borderline situations are frequent.
-Workers like riggers, mechanics, and other technicians on rotation between shore and vessel work are also able to satisfy the requirements.
+Workers such as riggers, mechanics, and other technicians who rotate between shore and vessel work can also satisfy the requirements.
 Attorneys assess the records of deployment, payroll, and dispatch logs to see if the client qualifies.
-In case of being able to prove a client has seaman status, that client will also have access to claims under the Jones Act and unseaworthiness, while others may file claims under the Longshore and Harbor Workers’ Compensation Act (LHWCA) or Outer Continental Shelf Lands Act (OCSLA).
+If a client can prove seaman status, that client will also have access to claims under the Jones Act and unseaworthiness, while others may file claims under the Longshore and Harbor Workers’ Compensation Act (LHWCA) or the Outer Continental Shelf Lands Act (OCSLA).

 Potential Injuries on Offshore Platforms and the Importance of Documentation